Boole's probability bounding problem, linear programming aggregations, and nonnegative quadratic pseudo-Boolean functions: The Aggregation by Yang et al.

 is a member of $\cG^{|W|}$.
 As an example, consider $W=\{Z_1,Z_2,1-Z_3,Z_4\}$ and $\gamma=2$.
 Then we have

 Please recall that we have $Z_i^2=Z_i$ and $(1-Z_i)^2=1-Z_i$ for all $i\in V$, since these expressions take only binary values.
 Thus, from this small example we get the inequality

-Let us introduce these inequalities with $|W|=4$ and $\gamma = 1,2$.
-Since we utilize some functions in $\cG^4$, we call this weaker model as problem $QPB^{-}$ (and denote by $LB(QPB^{-})$ and $UB(QPB^{-})$ the corresponding minimum and maximum values).
+is valid for $L_\cE(\RR_+^\gO)$.
+Let us introduce such inequalities with $|W|=4$ and $\gamma = 1$.
+Since we utilize only some functions in $\cG^4$ and none from $\cG^5\cup\dots\cup \cG^n$, we call this weaker model as problem $QPB^{-}$ (and denote by $LB(QPB^{-})$ and $UB(QPB^{-})$ the corresponding minimum and maximum values).
 Note that $QPB^{-}$ is still a polynomial sized formulation, and thus we can compute the corresponding lower and upper bounds in polynomial time.

 \begin{corollary} We have the inequalities